Olderfjord

 The village sits at the junction of the European route E6 and European route E69 highways, about 10 km northwest of the smaller village of Kistrand, where the historic Kistrand Church is located.
 In terms of its longitude, Olderfjord is located further east than any location in Sweden and just east of Helsinki.
 Being well above 70°N, there is a prolonged midnight sun and polar night in the village.

+The village hosts a tourist centre with hotel rooms and apartments, a camping site and a cafeteria.